All Men Are Brothers (TV series)

-All Men Are Brothers is a 2011 Chinese television series adapted from Shi Nai'an's 14th century novel Water Margin, one of the Four Great Classical Novels of Chinese literature.
+All Men Are Brothers (Chinese: 水滸傳) is a 2011 Chinese television series adapted from Shi Nai'an's 14th century novel Water Margin, one of the Four Great Classical Novels of Chinese literature.
 The series is directed by Kuk Kwok-leung and features cast members from mainland China, Taiwan and Hong Kong.
 The series was first broadcast on 8TV in March 2011 in Malaysia.